 Script writing credits include the comedy pilot The Dirty Divas, co-written and performed with comedian Robbyne Kaamil for Sirius Satellite Radio and the comedy short, Sink or Swim.
 She is now at work on her first documentary film about the poetry readings which took place as part of The People’s Library during the Occupy Wall Street uprising in 2011, titled Otherwise Expressed, showing the interaction of world famous and amateur poets performing together at the historic scene.

 Ms. White, a Connecticut native, was first exposed to the arts when she would skip class to see Broadway shows and go to galleries and through an after school/summer job as an admissions clerk and student docent at The Aldrich Museum of Contemporary Art.
 There, the late Larry Aldrich would stand by the admissions desk and lecture her on the nuance and context of the works on display, artists and fashion.
 This wonderful high school job afforded her unique exposure to and understanding of contemporary art under the guidance of museum director Dorothy Mayhall and the chance to meet artists including Lowell Nesbitt, Duane Hanson, Christo and Jeanne-Claude.
-As a teenager, Cynthia was known to memorize the dialogue, blocking and timing of entire episodes of the classic sitcoms I Love Lucy, M*A*S*H* and All In The Family to understand how the shows and performances were constructed.
+As a teen, Cynthia was known to memorize the dialogue, blocking and timing of entire episodes of the classic sitcoms I Love Lucy, M*A*S*H* and All In The Family to understand how the shows and performances were constructed.
 These early experiences were key elements in the development of White's lauded textual deconstruction ability and evocative production and directing style.

 A skilled photographer, mixed media artist, sculler and thoroughly deranged Mets fan who always stays until the final out, Cynthia is an active member of AEA and SAG-AFTRA.
 She is a survivor of the 9/11 attacks on the WTC and continues to live in Lower Manhattan.